 The e-bike may seem to be a modern invention, but the concept has been around since the 1890s.
 Technology has changed significantly since then, which is why they have seen sudden popularity in recent years.
 Commercial e-bikes are readily available, but you also have the option to use a kit to convert your existing bicycle to an e-bike.

 But how do these e-bike kits compare, and are they worth the cost?

 An electric bike conversion kit is typically worth the money.
 Kits are cheaper than buying a new e-bike.
 This lets you put more money into buying a more powerful, better-quality conversion kit.
 Conversion kits are typically easy to install with only a few tools and even new e-bikes often require some assembly.

 The newer technology used in e-bikes has allowed conversion kits to improve, allowing anyone to turn their standard bicycle into an e-bike.
-Generally, no special knowledge is required to perform the conversion and you have a wide range of conversion kits to choose from, depending on your cycling needs.
+You have a wide range of conversion kits to choose from, depending on your cycling needs.

 Plus, conversion kits have some advantages over getting a new e-bike, but some disadvantages may convince you to go the new e-bike route.

 Check out the table to see Electric Bike Conversion Kit pros and cons.
-Then continue reading to get the details and discover the pros and cons of buying a factory (brand name), e-bike.
+Then continue reading to get the specific details as well as discover the pros and cons of buying a factory (brand name) e-bike.

 Why Choose an E-Bike Kit Over an E-Bike?

 The concept of an e-bike may be appealing to you, and an e-bike has many benefits and advantages in a wide range of applications.
 From commuting to recreation, an e-bike can revolutionize the way your use a bicycle.